Larry Metz: Florida House of Representatives

+In addition to statewide legislation, Metz sponsored several local measures.
+In 2018, he introduced a bill to dissolve the South Lake County Hospital District and eliminate its associated ad valorem property tax.
+In 2012, he sponsored legislation restructuring the North Lake County Hospital District, modifying its governance framework and reporting requirements.

+Metz also sponsored a proposed constitutional amendment to create a homestead tax exemption for first responders who became permanently and totally disabled in the line of duty.
+Following voter approval of the amendment in 2016, he sponsored the subsequent implementation legislation.

 Judge of the Fifth Judicial Circuit Court of Florida

 On March 11, 2018, Governor Rick Scott made an unannounced visit to the Florida House of Representatives during the last day of the extended regular session to announce his appointment of Metz to an open judicial seat in the Fifth Judicial Circuit of Florida.
 The Fifth Circuit consists of Citrus, Hernando, Lake, Marion, and Sumter counties.
 He assumed office on July 1, 2018, replacing the Honorable William Law.
 In 2020, Metz was elected without opposition to a full six-year term.
 His chambers were in the Lake County Courthouse in Tavares.
 In his first two years on the bench, he presided over civil jury trial cases and domestic cases.
 Thereafter he presided over criminal felony cases, civil non-jury cases, and probate matters.
 Metz retired effective July 15, 2023, to spend time with his family and to focus on his health.

 At his investiture, Metz spoke of the importance of the rule of law in America.
-"Our country does value the rule of law, which makes us superior in many ways to other countries that don’t have the rule of law,” he said.
-“People can invest here and know that their property rights are protected by the rule of law, and so is their safety and liberty.
-It’s so important to have that as the underpinning of society.”
+"Our country does value the rule of law, which makes us superior in many ways to other countries that don’t have the rule of law," he said.
+"People can invest here and know that their property rights are protected by the rule of law, and so is their safety and liberty.
+It’s so important to have that as the underpinning of society."

 Additional Public Service Roles

 Metz also served as a member of the Lake County Zoning Board, the Lake-Sumter Metropolitan Planning Organization Governing Board, the Lake County Value Adjustment Board, and the Four Corners Charter School, Inc. Board of Directors.
-From 2012 to 2018 Metz served as Governor Scott's appointee to the Florida Veterans Hall of Fame Council.
+From 2012 to 2018, Metz served as Governor Scott's appointee to the Florida Veterans Hall of Fame Council.
 In 2015, Governor Scott appointed Metz as one of three commissioners representing Florida at the National Conference of Commissioners on Uniform State Laws, also known as the Uniform Law Commission, a position to which he was reappointed and served until 2023.